jaihuni/Team-Cook/Final Report/main report.md

 From the entire design project experience, I learned that user testing in a prototype stage is significant.
 User's expectation on UI is sometimes completely different from developer's expectation.
 We cannot gather enough feedbacks from peer evaluation, there must be a feedback from users.
 By doing so, a lot of times which could be spent in developing unnecessary features can be saved.

 #### Jaehun Kim

+I contributed to overall UI, especially background common UI.

+- Background layout (main_page)
+- Main page link button
+- Other recipe list which is beside in other page
+- Small change some other UI to semantic UI form
+- Layout in recipe optimizing (cell dividing)

+When developing, different parts were implemented, so the quality will be different for each individual skill.
+Therefore, when developing the overall layout, my biggest goal was to develop a system that would collect as much of each fragment as possible.
+Therefore, when developing, when expressing the implementations of each one, I made the layer to be loaded in the large layout I made.

+But here comes the user problem.
+The problem is that undo doesn't work because all elements are loaded on one page.
+Because of the nature of the page, I didn't need undo, so it was difficult to know this during development.
+This has become one of the problems many people point out during user tests.
+This experience made me realize that systems created for the convenience of developers can sometimes be inconvenient for users.

+Both lo-fi prototype and hi-fi prototype were responsible for implementing the background.
+There was no big problem in teamwork, but there was some inconvenience.
+It was my job to create a background for the team to create their own elements, and to coordinate so that each element could be harmonized.
+Therefore, I was in charge of the early and late stages of the overall work.
+When we coordinated our development, we tried to ask for comments if possible.
+However, since it is not always possible to ask such a question, It's a shame some factors have been changed at will without considering the intention.

 #### Nayeon Lee